 Double click on the system tray Sophos Home shield

-Once the endpoint opens, click on Troubleshooting at the bottom
+Once the endpoint opens, click on Help at the bottom left

 Click on the slider button next to Tamper Protection to disable it (will turn gray)

 Perform any troubleshooting steps needed (such as restarting or modifying services, folders, files).

 When finished, turn Tamper Protection back on (otherwise, it will auto re-enable after 4 hours).